Azure/aztk/docs/13-configuration.md

   # Optional version for the environment
   # environment_version:

   # Optional docker repository(To bring your custom docker image.
-Just specify the Toolkit software, version and environemnt if using default images)
+Just specify the Toolkit software, version and environment if using default images)
   # docker_repo: <name of docker image repo (for more information, see https://github.com/Azure/aztk/blob/master/docs/12-docker-image.md)>